|Electronic Pages||Die Homepage der Familie Beis|

 A completely analog design

-A) I must admit that I've never read or heard before about this rather trivial solution for an absolutely linear amplitude and phase IIR crossover, but I cannot imagine that this approach has not already been known for a long time and I just happened to miss it.
-I know about Linkwitz-Riley crossovers which have a linear amplitude response, but the usual weird phase and step response of other crossovers (except 1st order ones), too.
-So if anybody knows how this solution is called, please let me know and I will add this important information here.
+A) I must admit that before I published this article I've never read or heard before about this rather trivial solution for an absolutely linear amplitude and phase IIR crossover, but I could not imagine that this approach has not already been known for a long time and I just happened to miss it.
+I knew about Linkwitz-Riley crossovers which have a linear amplitude response, but the usual weird phase and step response of other crossovers (except 1st order ones), too.

 C) Electronics technicians often talk and discuss about "frequency responses", but they often seem not to be aware of that they actually mean "amplitude responses".
 A frequency response is a complex thing, and I don't mean it in the sense of "complicated", but purely mathematically: A frequency response consists of the